margaretmf/margaretmf.github.io/spiritualinspiration.md

 <br>

 ### Gratitude List - Creative Writing
+* Grateful for the sound of the crickets
+* Grateful for the people in Richmond I saw
+* Grateful for the work on diversity and inclusion in the Capital One Cafe
+* Grateful for my friend from South Korea and his kindness
+* Grateful for my friend from UVA, Nabil
+* Grateful for the love that is all-in-all
+* Grateful for the love people exude
+* Grateful for all the students I tutored this year
 * Grateful for someone's big smile
 * Grateful for people in a city in Virginia
 * Grateful for the morning sounds